mirage/mirage-www/tmpl/blog/announcing-mirage-30-release.md

 The MirageOS 3 module types define a core set of likely errors for each module type (see [the mirage-flow module type](https://mirage.github.io/mirage-flow/Mirage_flow.S.html) for an example), which can be extended by any given implementation.
 Module types now specify that each implementation must include a pretty-printer that can handle all emitted error types.
 Functions that return a `success` type when they run as expected return a `(success, error) Result.t`, which the caller can print with `pp_error` if the value is an `Error`.

-For more background on the result type, see the [Rresult library](http://erratique.ch/software/rresult) which defines further useful operations on `Result.t` and is used widely in MirageOS libraries, and [a forthcoming in-depth explanation of errors](TODO write then link).
+For more background on the result type, see the [Rresult library](http://erratique.ch/software/rresult) which defines further useful operations on `Result.t` and is used widely in MirageOS libraries.
+[A more in-depth explanation of errors](https://mirage.io/wiki/mirage-3.0-errors) in Mirage 3 is also available.

 ### Logs Where You Want Them